Have you ever thought to yourself, “how many exercises per workout do I need to do?”

 - A Vertical Pull: Such as pull-ups and lat pulldowns

 - A Knee Dominant Movement: Such as squats and lunges

 - A Hip Dominant Movement: Such as deadlifts and hamstring curls

-If you only focus on these exercises, you will be training just about every single muslce in your body?
+If you focus the majority of your time on these, you will be training just about every single muscle in your body.

 The best part?

-Among those 6 movement patterns, there are several exercises you can choose from, so you can find something that is suitable to your level.
+Among those 6 movement patterns, there are several exercises you can choose from, so you can find something that is suitable to your fitness level and training experience.

 Any other exercise such as bicep curls, tricep extensions, and shoulder raises are simply icing on the cake.